researcher-searcher/researcher-searcher-jgi/README.md

 ### Details

 How to return a person or persons based on sentence matches?
 - reason this might be useful is matching multiple people to a section of text, e.g. multiple sentences

-Current method:
+For 1a and 1b:
+- text query is transformed via spacy `nlp()`
+- for each sentence in nlp object:
   - create list of scores (either full text or cosine)
   - create weight for each score based on return order, e.g. 100 hits, top hit has weight 100
   - square the weight to reduce effect of many hits for one person, some being low scores
   - create weighted average

 Issues, people who mention a short phrase, e.g. machine learning, just once may be returned ahead of those who have mentioned it many times.